W-M-plasma-group/lapd-plasma-analysis/README.md

 ### Use
 Download all Python files.
 Download desired HDF5 files and note their file paths.
 Change necessary parameters inside main.py before running.
 Make sure plasmapy, bottleneck, PyQt5, bapsflib, sphinx-rtd-theme and numpydoc are installed. **In addition, certain files in the plasmapy module should be overwritten with versions which are modified to work with lapd-plasma-analysis.
 See replacement-files/readme.txt for more information.** This code was written in Python 3.11.

-Send an email to macampagna@wm.edu if you have any issues with installation or any other questions.
+Send an email to lcpayne@wm.edu if you have any issues with installation or any other questions.